eventh/kpro9/CSjark/docs/other/limits.rst

  Limitations
 =============

-CSjark currently only supports structs with primitive types.
-There are plans to support more, but currently no plans of supporting pointers, since they are mostly useless when sent over the network.
+CSjark does not support pointer types, because the pointer values are no longer relevant on a different computer with a different memory layout.

+CSjark currently have no way of specifying different types or endian for different platform, and will therefore only produce correct dissector for a platform that conforms with our default values and communicates with a computer with the same endian and type sizes.

+There are currently no support for typedef types.